Kelowna Rockets Training Camp Preview: What to Watch for Memorial Cup Hosts

 Hamilton is keeping an open mind about that open overager spot.
 He could go with three forwards by acquiring a ringer to complement Kyle Topping and Leif Mattson.
 That seems unlikely unless the two import forwards — Pavel Novak and Daniil Gutik — don’t end up reporting, or unless Cayde Augustine appears ready for top-four duty during his NHL draft year.

-“Augustine left here at 230 pounds, he’s 205 pounds now, so he’s going to be a different guy,” Hamilton noted.
+“Augustine left here at 230 pounds (in March), he’s 205 pounds now, so he’s going to be a different guy,” Hamilton noted.
 “We need to see what Lee and Comrie can do.
 We know Korczak is going to be a dominant player.
 I keep saying the same thing, we’ve got to see what we’ve got.”

 Learning From Last Year

-That was a common theme throughout a wide-ranging, pre-camp conversation — the Rockets are in wait-and-see mode for the most part — but Hamilton made it clear that adding another impactful overager in a timely fashion is a priority.
+That was a common theme throughout a wide-ranging pre-camp conversation — the Rockets are in wait-and-see mode for the most part — but Hamilton made it clear that adding another impactful

 “That’s what killed us last year, we had no overagers that had an impact on the outcome.
 By and large, every night, we were in games and the overagers made the difference for the other team,” Hamilton said of also starting last season one short with only Braydyn Chizen and Ryan Bowen before upgrading to Dalton Gally and Schael Higson, while Matt Barberis and Lane Zablocki were limited by injuries during their stints in Kelowna.